pytorch/pytorch/docs/source/notes/autograd.rst

 This section will discuss when different hooks fire or don't fire.
 Then it will discuss the order in which they are fired.
-The hooks that will be covered are: hooks registered to Tensor via :meth:`torch.tensor.register_hook`, post-hooks registered to Node via :meth:`torch.autograd.graph.Node.register_hook`, and pre-hooks registered to Node via :meth:`torch.autograd.graph.Node.register_prehook`.
+The hooks that will be covered are: backward hooks registered to Tensor via :meth:`torch.tensor.register_hook`, post accumulate grad hooks registered to Tensor via :meth:`torch.tensor.register_post_accumulate_grad_hook`, post-hooks registered to Node via :meth:`torch.autograd.graph.Node.register_hook`, and pre-hooks registered to Node via :meth:`torch.autograd.graph.Node.register_prehook`.

 Whether a particular hook will be fired